fabiomercorio/fabiomercorio.github.io/index.md

 #### Research team AI@CRISP-UNIMIB
 _"If you want to go fast go alone.
 If you want to go far go together"_.
 Proud to work with brilliant phd students and researchers of our team
 - [Lorenzo Malandri](https://www.linkedin.com/in/lorenzo-malandri-749bb652/), Reseacher in AI and Computational Linguistics, Dept of Statistics and Quantitative Methods
+- [Francesco Trentini](https://www.unimib.it/francesco-trentini), PostDoc in Economics at Unimib
 - [Navid Nobani](https://www.linkedin.com/in/navidnobani/), Industrial PhD Student in XAI (Digital Attitude), Dept of Informatics at Unimib
 - [Andrea Seveso](https://www.linkedin.com/in/andreaseveso/), PhD Student, Dept of Informatics at Unimib
 - [Anna Giabelli](https://www.linkedin.com/in/anna-giabelli-42985718b/), PhD Student, Dept of Informatics at Unimib
 - [Alessandro Castelnovo](https://www.linkedin.com/in/alessandro-castelnovo-66421399/), Industrial PhD Student in XAI for Finance (Intesa San Paolo), Dept of Informatics at Unimib
 - [Filippo Pallucchini](https://www.linkedin.com/in/filippo-pallucchini-5322b7103/), PhD Student in Big Data Analytics for Business
 - Simone D'Amico, PhD Student in Big Data Analytics for Business
+- Alessia De Santo, PhD Student in Big Data Analytics for Business

 #### (Co)-Developed Tools for Researchers
 - [*ContrXT*](http://contrxt.ai) is a model agnostic, global, time contrastive explainer for any text classifier.
 It is available as a python tool on Github.
 Related papers: [*[Information-Fusion-22]*](https://www.sciencedirect.com/science/article/pii/S1566253521002426?dgcid=author)